bearjaw/RBSRealmBrowser/README.md

 ```

 ## Use one of the methods to browse your Realm database
-### All these convenience methods come a second method using a  `classes` option.
+### All these convenience methods come with a second method using a  `classes` option.
 Use theses methods if you
 want to restrict the results to (a) specific class(es).
 If you pass in `nil`, all objects will be displayed.
 The `[String]` must be composed
 of classNames and they must match.